Finding the perfect location for filming is extremely important!

 The Simcoe County Museum is where the Avonlea Schoolhouse is located.
 The scenes where Anne and Diana were bombarded with pinecones and when Anne trespasses on Mr. Sadler's farm were also filmed here.
 This large rural museum has several pioneer buildings and a modern display centre.

-If you found these filming locations interesting to read about, you can find more in “Finding Green Gables, A Comprehensive Guide to all of the Filming Locations”, which is included in the Anne of Green Gables Blu-ray box set.
-Watch our Anne of Green Gables filming locations video below!
-You can find all these locations and more in our films and shows at Gazebo TV.
+Read more about filming locations across Canada in “Finding Green Gables, A Comprehensive Guide to all of the Filming Locations,” included in the Anne of Green Gables Blu-ray box set.

 Plus, watch our YouTube video showcasing the Anne of Green Gables filming locations.
 You can find all these places and more featured in our films and shows on Gazebo TV!